philc/book-notes/psychology/principles - ray dalio.md

     about anything you want, but not everything you want.
 Maturity is the ability to reject good alternatives in order to pursue even better ones."
 * The joy and value of "seeing the world through someone else's eyes"
-  * "I love seeing the world through other people's eyes... this is true whether they are rich or poor." (example of person in Papua New Guinea, and world economic leaders).
-"Encounters like these have taught me that human greatness and terribleness are not correlated with wealth or other conventional measures of success.
-I've also learned that judging people before really seeing things through their eyes stands in the way of understanding their circumstances -- and that isn't smart.
-I urge you to be curious enough to want to understand how the people who see things differently from you came to see them that way.
-You will find that interesting and invaluable, and the richer perspective you gain will help you decide what you should do."
+  * "I've also learned that judging people before really seeing things through their eyes stands in the way of understanding their circumstances -- and that isn't smart."
 * "I believe that all organizations basically have two types of people: those who work to be part of a mission, and those who work for a paycheck.
 I wanted to surround myself with people who needed what I needed, which was to make sense of things for myself."